josediago-dev/typescript-tutorial/README.md

 ### Branches

 **main** - The base repository.
-Every subsequent repositories are based from this branch.
+This repository contains the detailed readme file.
 ***

 **01-compiling-typescript** - Lesson on how to compile typescript into javascript.